Skip to main content

 info

-Interactive output filtering is only available for the Slack and Microsoft Teams integrations that supports interactive messages.
+Interactive output filtering is only available for the Slack integration that supports interactive messages.

 caution